459. The Last Hour of Sleep. June 11, 2023

 As funny as it sounds, he was serious.
 To get something, we often need to lose something else.
 There is a victim with every sacrifice, as it is a transferal.
 We slay some sleep to enjoy peaceful private communion with our Lord.
 But we habitually weigh the cost of that offering and find it's too much to part with.

-When I was freshly out of prison and working 12-hour days in a factory, with only a 15-minute morning smoko and a half-hour lunch, I caught up on sleep during lunchtime.
-After eating, I'd roll up some bubble wrap for a pillow, lay on a wooden factory bench in my overalls, and then breathe myself to sleep.
+When I was freshly out of prison and working 12-hour days in a factory, with only a 15-minute morning smoko and a half-hour lunch, I would catch up on sleep during lunchtime.
+After eating, I'd roll up some bubble wrap for a pillow, lie on a wooden factory bench in my overalls, and then breathe myself to sleep.
 I would only get 3-4 minutes, but I found that was all I needed.
 I've learned a lot about sleep, and it's not a hospital emergency when we miss out on it.
 It's just sleep.

 Jesus often spent the early hours communing with His Father.
-Would waking an hour earlier be so excruciating to override uninterrupted exquisite companionship with our Saviour and a great refreshing of our spirit?
-Is it such an immense cost to offer prayers of thanksgiving and praise before our competing timetable wakens to reduce our God-time?
+Would waking an hour earlier be so excruciating?
+Wouldn't uninterrupted companionship with our Saviour and a great refreshing of our spirit be enough to get us out of bed?
+Is a loss of sleep such an immense cost that we miss out on our quiet time?

 PRAYER